rizkymille/rasendriya-teknofest-2021/README.md

 ### Selecting Pre Trained Model
 Check the models at: [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)

 TensorFlow 2 has pre trained models from the repository with varying accuracy and speeds.
-You must select model according to your usage -- do you want to detect real time or not.
+You must select model according to your usage -- whether do you want to detect real time or not.
 In this guide we will use the SSD MobileNet V2 320x320, as it is the model with lowest speed (ms)/inference time.
 ### Managing File Directories
 ### Setting up pipeline.config
 ### Training